qbead/qbeadWebsite/content/book/troubleshoot.md

 -->

 If you have tried all of these recommendations and are still stuck, just email us at mail@spinwearables.com and we can help you troubleshoot.
 Please include a copy of the code you were trying to run and the error message.
-Having this information will help us more easily help you out.
+Having this information will allow us to more easily help you out.